CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ```sql
 GRANT CONNECT ON DATABASE "postgres" TO ccp_monitoring;
 ```
 Run these grant statements to then allow monitoring to connect.

-###### Bloat setup
+##### Bloat setup

-Run the script on the specific database(s) you will be for monitoring bloat in the cluster.
-See special note in crontab.txt concerning a superuser requirement for using this script
+Run the script on the specific database(s) you will be monitoring for bloat in the cluster.
+See the note below, or in crontab.txt, concerning a superuser requirement for using this script.

 ```bash
 psql -d postgres -c "CREATE EXTENSION pgstattuple;"
 /usr/bin/pg_bloat_check.py -c "host=localhost dbname=postgres user=postgres" --create_stats_table
 psql -d postgres -c "GRANT SELECT,INSERT,UPDATE,DELETE,TRUNCATE ON bloat_indexes, bloat_stats, bloat_tables TO ccp_monitoring;"
 ```
-The `/etc/postgres_exporter/##/crontab.txt` file is meant to be a guide for how you setup the `ccp_monitoring` _crontab_.
+The {{< shell >}}/etc/postgres_exporter/##/crontab.txt{{< /shell >}} file is meant to be a guide for how you setup the {{< shell >}}ccp_monitoring{{< /shell >}} _crontab_.
 You should modify crontab entries to schedule your bloat check for off-peak hours.
 This script is meant to be run at most, once a week.
 Once a month is usually good enough for most databases as long as the results are acted upon quickly.

-The script requires being run by a database superuser by default since it must be able to run a scan on every table.
+{{< note >}}The script requires being run by a database superuser by default since it must be able to run a scan on every table.
 If you'd like to not run it as a superuser, you will have to create a new role that has read permissions on all tables in all schemas that are to be monitored for bloat.
-You can then change the user in the connection string option to the script.
+You can then change the user in the connection string option to the script. {{< /note >}}

 ##### Blackbox Exporter

-The configuration file for the blackbox_exporter provided by pgMonitor (`/etc/blackbox_exporter/crunchy-blackbox.yml`) provides a probe for monitoring any IPv4 TCP port status.
+The configuration file for the blackbox_exporter provided by pgMonitor ({{< shell >}}/etc/blackbox_exporter/crunchy-blackbox.yml{{< /shell >}}) provides a probe for monitoring any IPv4 TCP port status.
 The actual target and port being monitored are controlled via the Prometheus target configuration system.
 Please see the pgMonitor Prometheus documentation for further details.
 If any additional Blackbox probes are desired, please see the upstream documentation.

 ##### PGBouncer